Robinlovelace/twitter-leeds/prelim.md

 ## Analysis of timescales of twitter data
-Finally, let us look at the time period over which the data has been collected:
+Let us look at the time period over which the data has been collected:

 ```r